Can I cancel my entry and get a refund?

 The Escrick 10k is a charity fund raising event, and whilst we try to be a flexible, many of our costs need to be committed several weeks before the race.
 It would not be sustainable if a large number of people cancelled, for example if the weather forecast for the day was poor.

-We will at our discretion allow entries to be transferred to another runner, usually up until 1 week prior to the race.
-(Thereafter we need to finalise the runner list for the race numbers and timing system).
+We will at our discretion allow entries to be transferred to another runner, up until 2 weeks prior to the race.
+(Thereafter we need to finalise the runner list for posting the race numbers and setting up the timing system).
 If you wish to transfer a place, please contact us with the name of person no longer running, and the following details for the replacement runner:

 - Date of Birth: